pcingola/SnpEff/src/docs/snpeff/introduction.md

 !!! info
     By default SnpEff downloads and installs databases automatically (since version 4.0)

-Currently, there are pre-built database for over 20,000 reference genomes.
+Currently, there are pre-built databases for over 20,000 reference genomes.
 This means that most cases are covered.

 In some very rare occasions, people need to build a database for an organism not currently supported (e.g. the genome is not publicly available).